28harishkumar/phpcms/README.md

 Installation
 -------

 The frontend is developed [Bootstrap](http://getbootstrap.com/).
-If you wish to test it out, install xampp and fork the repository to `~\xampp\htdocs`.
+If you wish to test it out, install xampp and fork the repository to `~\xampp\htdocs` for windows and `/var/www/html/` in linux.

 * Change config.example.php to config.php and set required config as mention in file.
 * Import sql file